ceccarellilab/Fate-AI/WGS_alignment/README.md

 The entire pipeline is implemented using Snakemake and is executed on the cluster using Slurm.

 The pipeline can start from either raw sequencing FASTQ files or pre-aligned BAM files.
-- Starting from ***FASTQ***: allows end-to-end processing, including alignment, quality filtering, deduplication and recalibration using Sentieon.
+- Starting from ***FASTQ***: allows end-to-end processing, including alignment, quality filtering, deduplication and recalibration using Sentieon, and finally GC correction.
-- Starting from ***BAM***: files skips the alignment step and proceeds directly to GC correction and fragment analysis.
+- Starting from ***BAM***: files skips the alignment step and proceeds directly to GC correction.

 ## 1) Set parameters in Config File (Config/ENV_USER_OPTIONS.yaml):